parrt/autodx/matrix-calculus.md

 That equation matches our intuition.
 When the activation function clips affine function output $z$ to 0, the derivative is zero with respect to any weight $w_i$.
 When $z > 0$, it's as if the $max$ function disappears and we get just the derivative of $z$ with respect to the weights.

-Turning now to the derivative of the activation function with respect to $b$, we get:
+Turning now to the derivative of the neuron activation with respect to $b$, we get:

 \\[\frac{\partial activation}{\partial b} = \begin{cases}
 	0\frac{\partial z}{\partial b} = 0 & \mathbf{w} \cdot \mathbf{x} + b \leq 0\\